jstevewhite/rsrch/README.md

 Claim verification is in ... call it alpha.
 It has a great sensitivity to model selection; sometimes you'll see a contested claim in the list and click on it and see that it just didn't get the reference.
 But I like getting the limitations and challenges at the end of the report, particularly since it's AI generated.

+## Requirements

+You'll need an OpenAI compatible endpoint.
+I use Openrouter because I get most of the current models to play with.
+I also use LiteLLM proxy, but again, any openai compatible endpoint should work.
+I do embedding locally using LMStudio, but you can use OpenAI or Ollama.

+There's a BeautifulSoup scraper; if it fails, it tries Jina.ai, if that fails, it tries Serper's scraper.
+Jina.ai is the reranker used, but it's not too hard to change.
+I'm thinking about using a local embedding model and sorting by relevance score, but the Jina reranker is fast and cheap as chips.
+There's the option of Tavily search, but if you want to do a lot of research, I suggest just buying some credits at both endpoints.

 **Source Code:** [https://github.com/jstevewhite/rsrch](https://github.com/jstevewhite/rsrch)

 ## Features